nadishiro17/c4c-new/README.md

 This project was a valuable learning experience in building a full-stack application.
 The integration of different technologies and the addition of Docker support helped solidify my understanding of modern web development practices.
 ```

-You can now copy and paste this directly into your `README.md` file.